 - Aboriginal children are only 5% of under 18’s in N.S.W but they make up 37% of all young people in care.
 Fears of ‘another stolen generation’ after New South Wales’ move on foster care.[Guardian]

-Slavery funded the building of Australia, and the wealth for toil of our golden soil was not shared with Indigenous Australians who worked under slave conditions to help build every major industry in this country alongside the first settlers.
+Slavery funded the building of Australia, and the wealth for the toil of our golden soil was not shared with Indigenous Australians who worked under slave conditions to help build every major industry in this country alongside the first settlers for free.

 This time last year Indigenous contribution was not listed on any major industries website fact sheet.
-Being someone who reads and learns about Australia’s history, i questioned Cotton Australia, on why Indigenous Australians were not listed on the Cotton History Fact Sheet when they actually helped start the cotton industry in Australia.
+Someone who reads and learns about Australia’s history, I questioned Cotton Australia, on why Indigenous Australians were not listed on the Cotton History Fact Sheet when Indigenous people helped start the cotton industry in Australia.

 [Fact: When slavery was abolished in America it was Australia who picked up the cotton trade to the world, it was Indigenous workers who were used to build and work the cotton right from the start]

 After their next board meeting and my point had been raised, Cotton Australia had things slightly changed on the fact sheet, leading to a slight reference of Indigenous Australia.
-This reference now included in the Fact Sheet is only a small gesture, but also an “action” towards recognizing Indigenous contribution in Australia’s history.
+The reference now included in the Fact Sheet is a small gesture, but action towards recognizing Indigenous contribution in Australia’s history.

 Britain boast they abolished slavery on this day in 1834.
 The truth is that they compensated slave owners and went on to reinvent slavery. pic.twitter.com/Br5fD3t22S— Crimes of Britain (@crimesofbrits) August 1, 2018